tupl-tufts/rdl/README.md

 Finally, `type_params` can optionally take a third argument that is an array of *variances*, which are either `:+` for covariance, `:-` for contravariance, or `:~` for invariance.
 If variances aren't listed, type parameters are assumed to be invariant, which is a safe default.

 Variances are only used when RDL checks that one type is a subtype of another.
 This only happens in limited circumstances, really only when there are cases such as arrays of arrays where all levels have instantiated types.
+So generally you don't need to worry much about the variance.

 The rules for variances are standard.
 Let's assume `A` is a subclass of `B`.
 Also assume there is a class `C` that has one type parameter.
 Then:
 * `C<A>` is a subtype of `C<A>` always